DavideTartaglia/CMakeWithPETSc/README.md

 # CMakeWithPETSc
-As a beginner, I struggled a lot to link PETSc with CMake in a comfortable way.
+As a beginner, I struggled a lot to build a project using CMake and link it with PETSc in a comfortable way.
 This is my best attempt to make it work decently.

 This small repo contains the 2D Poisson problem exemple from the PETSc tutorial.
 I compile it using CMake and link it to OpenMPI and PETSc as external libraries.